Canadian Red Cross

 As an Emergency Management volunteer, you’ll help people to be better prepared, better connected to each other and more resilient when emergencies happen.
 The Red Cross will ensure you have training, ongoing support and access to other opportunities within the World’s largest humanitarian network.

-· Potential for responding in disaster areas with vulnerable populations, as well as difficult and unstable conditions (environmental, physical, social, etc.) and uncomfortable conditions (noise, odors, smoke, humidity).
+- Potential for responding in disaster areas with vulnerable populations, as well as difficult and unstable conditions (environmental, physical, social, etc.) and uncomfortable conditions (noise, odors, smoke, humidity).
 Information about these conditions are provided at the time of the request to deploy.

-· Ability to respond in your local community and outside of your community periodically.
-Responders may be asked, if available, to work for 3 days or more in large-scale events.
+- Ability to respond in your local community and outside of your community periodically.
+Supervisors may be asked, if available, to work for 3 days or more in large-scale events.

 How to apply